-Golder's new technical report will include both Mineral Resource estimates identified, to date, on the Wawa Gold Project - the updated Surluga Deposit noted above, and the previously reported NI 43-101 Minto Mine South Deposit (105,000 tonnes at 7.5 g/t gold in the Indicated category for 25,000 ounces of gold and 354,000 tonnes at 6.6 g/t gold in the Inferred category for 75,000 ounces of gold, Initial Technical Report for the Minto Mine South Property, Golder Associates Ltd., effective Nov.
+Golder's new technical report included both Mineral Resource estimates identified, to date, on the Wawa Gold Project - the updated Surluga Deposit noted above, and the previously reported NI 43-101 Minto Mine South Deposit (105,000 tonnes at 7.5 g/t gold in the Indicated category for 25,000 ounces of gold and 354,000 tonnes at 6.6 g/t gold in the Inferred category for 75,000 ounces of gold, Initial Technical Report for the Minto Mine South Property, Golder Associates Ltd., effective Nov.
 7, 2018).
-The technical report will be filed on SEDAR within 45 days of this press release.
+The technical report was filed on SEDAR..